bolangi/tutu/README.md

 formatted with Markdown.
 Tutu is based on the Dancer web framework.

-Tutu is configured as a private website to distribute media files for training course.
-It requires login.
 Authenticated users may upload and download files.

 Access to individual pages and directories may be given on a per user basis.